News

 • Shamar Joseph

 Most of them endured disappointing seasons, while others did not get much game time.
-For instance, David Miller scored just 153 runs in 11 innings at an average of 30.60 at a modest strike rate of 127.49, while Sharduk Thakur claimed 13 wickets in 10 matches, but leaked runs at a hefty economy rate of 11.02.
+For instance, David Miller scored just 153 runs in 11 innings at an average of 30.60 at a modest strike rate of 127.49.
+Shardul Thakur claimed 13 wickets in 10 matches, but leaked runs at a hefty economy rate of 11.02.
 Avesh Khan fared no better, with 13 wickets at 37.46 average and an economy rate of 10.28.

-However, a few players could still earn retention based on their recent form and performances.
+Despite their IPL 2025 performances, a few players could still earn retention based on their recent form.

 David Miller

-South Africa’s veteran batter David Miller could be the first name on LSG’s release list.
-Once one of the most feared finishers in white-ball cricket, Miller endured a horrid season in terms of impact.
+South Africa’s veteran batter David Miller could be the first name on LSG’s retention list.
+He is one of the most feared finishers in white-ball cricket, though Miller endured a horrid last season in terms of impact.
 The left-hander scored 153 runs in 11 innings at 30.60 average at a strike rate of 127.49.
-His poor returns and support to two uncapped Indian batters, Ayush Badoni and Abdul Samad, in the lower order, the franchise must have expected more from him.
-His inconsistent performances and hefty price of 7.50 crores may make it hard to retain his services.

-However, the southpaw produced exceptional numbers in The Hundred 2025, scoring 133 runs in five innings at 33.25 at a strike rate of 187.32.
-Despite limited cricket since, he remains one of the best finishers in world cricket.
-He will now lead the South African team in T20Is against Pakistan.
-Henceforth, with improved gameplay against the spin and the ability to take down any bowling attack makes him a valuable asset.
+The southpaw produced exceptional numbers in The Hundred 2025, scoring 133 runs in five innings at 33.25 at a strike rate of 187.32.
+He will soon step into the leadership role for South Africa in T20Is against Pakistan.
+Henceforth, with improved gameplay against spin and the ability to take down any bowling attack makes him a valuable asset.

 ALSO READ: